DonnieTD/Liminal/ReadMe.md

 - Worlds are materialized views of history
 - backward traversal is analytical, not destructive

 Execution happens once.
-Understanding can happen arbitrarily many times.
+Understanding happens arbitrarily many times.

 ---

 ## Control Flow

-Control flow is not stored as state.
+Control flow is not stored as intention.

 In a concrete execution: